-76. The Parliament may make laws conferring original jurisdiction on the High Court in any matter-
+76. The Parliament may make laws conferring original jurisdiction on the High Court in any matter---

-- Arising under this Constitution, or involving its interpretation: Arising under any laws made by The Parliament: - III.
-Of admiralty and maritime jurisdiction: - iv.
-Relating to the same subject-matter claimed under the laws of different States.
+(i) Arising under this Constitution, or involving its interpretation :

+(ii) Arising under any laws made by the Parliament :

+- (iii) Of Admiralty and maritime jurisdiction : - (iv) Relating to the same subject-matter claimed under the laws of different States.

-- 77. With respect to any of the matters mentioned in the last two sections, The Parliament may make laws- - Defining the jurisdiction of any federal court other than the High Court: - 11.
-Defining the extent to which the jurisdiction of any federal court shall be exclusive of that which belongs to or is vested in the courts of the States: - III.
-Investing any court of a State with federal jurisdiction. - 78.
-The Parliament may make laws conferring rights to proceed against the Commonwealth or a State in respect of matters within the limits of the judicial power.
+77. With respect to any of the matters mentioned in the last two sections the Parliament may make laws-

+- (i) Defining the jurisdiction of any federal court other than the High Court : • - (ii) Defining the extent to which the jurisdiction of any federal court shall be exclusive of that which belongs to or is invested in the courts of the States : - (iii) Investing any court of a State with federal jurisdiction.

+78. The Parliament may make laws conferring rights to proceed against the Commonwealth or a State in respect of matters within the limits of the judicial power.

-79. The federal jurisdiction of any court may be exercised by such number of judges as The Parliament prescribes.
+79. The federal jurisdiction of any court may be exercised by such number of judges as the Parliament prescribes.

-80. The trial on indictment of any offence against any law of the commonwealth shall be by jury, and every such trial shall be held in the State where the offence was committed, and if the offence was not committed within any State the trial shall be held at such place or places as The Parliament prescribes.
+So.
+The trial on indictment of any offence against any law of the Commonwealth shall be by jury, and every such trial shall be held in the State where the offence was committed, and if the offence was not committed within any State the trial shall be held at such place or places as the Parliament prescribes.

-CHAPTER IV.

-FINANCE AND TRADE.
+CHAPTER IV.-FINANCE AND TRADE.